LibraryCarpentry/Top-10-FAIR/_posts/2018-12-01-research-libraries.md

 To translate FAIR principles into useable concepts for research-facing support staff (eg librarians).

 ## Audience:
-Library staff who provide research support
+* Library staff who provide research support
+* Those who want to know more about FAIR and how it could be applied to libraries

 ## Goals:
 * Translating FAIR speak to library speak (What is it?
-Why do I need to know it?
+Why do I need to know?
 What do I tell researchers?)
-* Preparation for those water cooler conversations when librarians have to explain/advocate in favour of FAIR.
+* Identifying ways to improve the ‘FAIRness’ of your library
-* Understanding FAIR data helps librarians be better stewards of organisational or community resources.
+* Understanding that FAIR data helps us be better stewards of our own resources

 # Things